 Over several seasons, when searching an area in the earliest parts of the growing season, whenever that occurs as dictated by snow pack and weather, M. opportunisticum can be found on any shrub in the list above (and perhaps others) that are in the best stage of development.
 The use of Liquidambar as a host in the Vancouver area supports the hypothesis that this aphid takes advantage of many available host plants.
 This aphid is widely dispersed on its host plants, with rarely more than one specimen on a leaf or twig.
 It drops readily from the plant when disturbed.
 An unusually large proportion of specimens in any given patch of infested host plant are alate or alatoid, and lone alates are frequently found throughout the short summers in its mountain habitat.”
 Since this paper, I also found M. opportunisticum on Tsuga mertensiana (mountain hemlock) saplings along a mountain road in northern Idaho — a most unexpected host association.

-I now have this species from British Columbia, Washington, Oregon, Idaho, and Utah.
+I now have this species from British Columbia, Washington, Oregon, Idaho, Wyoming, and Utah.

 Macrosiphum oregonense Jensen